 Oil and Natural Gas Properties - We utilize the full cost method of accounting for costs related to our oil and natural gas properties.
 Under this method, all such costs are capitalized and amortized on an aggregate basis over the estimated lives of the properties using the unit-of-production method.
 These capitalized costs are subject to a ceiling test, which limits such pooled costs to the aggregate of the present value of future net revenues attributable to proved oil and natural gas reserves discounted at 10% plus the lower of cost or market value of unproved properties.
-Our Partnership did not assign any value to unproved properties as of December 31, 2020, including nonproducing royalty, mineral, and leasehold interests.
+For the purposes of determining the capitalized costs ceiling, our Partnership only assigned value to proved developed producing oil and natural gas reserves as of December 31, 2022.
 The full cost ceiling is evaluated at the end of each quarter and when events indicate possible impairment.
-There have been no impairments for the years ended December 31, 2020 and 2019.
+There have been no impairments for the years ended December 31, 2022, 2021 and 2020.